anigokul432/ai-v2v-interviewer-frontend/README.md

 - **Backend:** Hosted on **Azure** via Azure Web Apps for scalable, secure, and reliable service delivery.
 - **Frontend:** Deployed on **GitHub Pages** for easy access and reliability.

-## Potential Enhancements with More Time/Resources:
+### Potential Enhancements with More Time/Resources:

-1. **Comprehensive Testing:**
+1. **Enterprise Authentication:**
-   - Add end-to-end, unit, and integration tests to improve reliability.
+   - Currently only users are authenticated and the "Enterprise" is anyone who visits the enterprise dashboard link.
+For actual production, the enterprise users need to be authenticated.

 2. **Scalability Improvements:**
    - Optimize backend to handle higher traffic and consider serverless functions for auto-scaling.